oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

     text-shadow: none;
   }

-get rendered in the styleguide like this:
+gets rendered in the style guide like this:

 .. image:: /static/images/blog/2017/docs/sassdoc.png